top of page

 Behind the Scenes 2014

-In mid-2014 work began on replacing the standard-def production control and video output chain with a digital high definition system.
-First, a temporary on-air studio had to be set up to replace the former studio as it was to be torn down, and the existing room is prepared for the installation of a new studio.
+In mid-2014, work replaced the standard-def production control and video output chain with a digital high-definition system.
+First, a temporary on-air studio had to be set up to replace the former studio as it was to be torn down, and the existing room was prepared to install a new studio.
 Meanwhile, the technical aspects of the operation had to be moved while newscasts were produced from the temporary air studio.
-From my standpoint, the weather computers had to be moved to another location, almost to the other end of the building near the sales offices, but not really close to the air studio.
-The temporary studio was really small and really hot as the equipment heated up the room that also included a wall with incoming sunlight contributing to the high room temperatures.
+From my standpoint, the weather computers had to be moved to another location, almost to the other end of the building near the sales offices, but not close to the air studio.
+The temporary studio was really small and hot as the equipment heated the room, including a wall with incoming sunlight contributing to the high room temperatures.

-Included in these pictures are the set up of the temporary studios which would be used for two months, the teardown of the old set and the building of the new set, and technical equipment installation.
+These pictures include the set up of the temporary studios, which would be used for two months, the teardown of the old set and the building of the new set, and technical equipment installation.

 Enjoy a unique look at some major behind-the-scenes activities of WICD during August-September of 2014.